 Work With Us!

-Every year PIBO hires an Assistant Field Biologist and welcomes Volunteers to work with our field staff on Pelee Island.
+Every year PIBO hires two Assistant Field Biologists, one for the spring banding season and one for the fall.
+We also welcome volunteers to work with our field staff on Pelee Island throughout the April to October season.

 We run a variety of important projects on the island, including bird banding (in 2023 we banded nearly 2,800 birds between May and October), breeding bird studies, migration monitoring, and Purple martin research.

-If you are interested in being a volunteer with PIBO, find out more:
+If you are interested in being a volunteer or working with PIBO, find out more: